 How to host Thanksgiving the Southern way, according to real, live Southerners

-To find out how to get that Southern style no matter where you live, we consulted two of Georgia’s finest entertainers—Houses & Parties founder Rebecca Gardner, based in Savannah, and 12 Cocktail Bar barman Jarrett Holborough in Atlanta.
+To find out how to get some of that signature Southern style, we consulted two of Georgia’s finest entertainers—Houses & Parties founder Rebecca Gardner, based in Savannah, and 12 Cocktail Bar barman Jarrett Holborough in Atlanta.
 And butter my biscuit, did they deliver!
-Read on for their most cherished Southern Thanksgiving traditions, which ones they could do without, and how you can host a proper Southern-inspired Thanksgiving, too.
-(Then check out our delicious Thanksgiving invitations and eat up!)

 Before you finalize your Thanksgiving party planning and start going rogue with your Thanksgiving party decor, read on.